🤖

 If you click on play and listen, you can hear the problem with this text.

-"Tiger Wood nach Autounfall wieder zu hause."
+"Tiger Woods nach Autounfall wieder zu hause."

 "Tiger Woods" is mispronounced.
 You can try to correct it right there in the text.
 However, it would be tedious if "Tiger Woods" will come up more than once or in other articles, as you might expect.